 The problem runs in both directions.
 In summer, a poorly ventilated attic traps heat: temperatures can reach 150°F or higher on warm Seattle days, cooking the shingles from below.
 This thermal stress breaks down the asphalt more quickly than the sun ever does from above, shortening a 20-year shingle to perhaps 15.
 In Seattle's wet winters, inadequate ventilation allows moisture vapor from the living space to rise into the attic and condense on the underside of the cold roof deck.
 This moisture causes rot and mold from below — an invisible problem until decking starts to soften.

-**The code standard:** The International Residential Code (IRC) calls for 1 square foot of net free ventilation area per 300 square feet of attic floor (1:300 ratio), balanced between intake (soffit vents) and exhaust (ridge vents or power ventilators).
+The code standard: The International Residential Code (IRC) and Seattle Energy Code/energy-code) both call for 1 square foot of net free ventilation area per 300 square feet of attic floor (1:300 ratio), balanced between intake (soffit vents) and exhaust (ridge vents or power ventilators).

 Signs your attic ventilation is inadequate: